mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 Maa doesn't like getting on the call, narrating the same things to many.
 What happened, how did it happen?
 She doesn't want to recall.
 She is living in a cocoon.
 Talking to only near and dear ones.

 In families, there is no replacement for loss.
 There is only a reshuffling of responsibilities.
 The onus is on me for a lot of things.
 You learn to cope and live with the loss.
 There is no reverse.
-Well, this also reminds me how come people address their social media connections as a family?
-Is your team your family?
-How long are you going to live with the loss?
-On social media, you probably won't even recognize when someone goes silent.

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.